janscience/Teensy_Amp/R4.0/README.md

 ## TODO

 - check annotation of the PCB - CH1 and CH2 on the top side might be wrong.
+It is right!
+- check annotation of the PCB - RTP1/2, RGAIN1/2, CHP* on the bottom side might be wrong.
 - Only connect a single Teensy GND to ground plane (the one opposite of Vin).
 - Remove wholes for VBAT, GND, VUSB
 - Make connection REF_LDO permanent -> No, if stacked, we get loops.